RockRobotic/rock-doc/docs/Calibration/Take-flight.md

 !!! danger "Make Sure"
     Before proceeding to the LiDAR Calibration make certain the base station is setup and logging static RINEX measurements

 Calibrating the LiDAR is an important step to collecting accurate data, and the procedure will be done twice at each acquisition session.
-One time at the beginning, right after you start the R1A from the WebServer.
-(See [Connecting to R1A WiFi](/quickstart/first-setup#power-on-and-connecting-to-the-r1a) for information oh how to start the R1A from the web interface) and one time at the very end of your acquisition flights.
+One time at the beginning, right after you start the LiDAR from the WebServer.
+(See [Connecting to LiDAR WiFi](/quickstart/first-setup#power-on-and-connecting-to-the-lidar) for information oh how to start the LiDAR from the web interface) and one time at the very end of your acquisition flights.

 ## Procedure

+!!! tip "Tip"
+    See [Full Flight without using GUI](../tutorials/flight-no-gui.md) for an even faster setup.

-####Start the R1A LiDAR
+####Start the LiDAR
 :   Using the web interface, wait until you have 8 or more GNSS satellites.
 Then press the start button
     inside the data recording window.

 ![Web Interface](../img/web-interface.png){: style="width: 350px;margin:0 auto;display:block;"}

 ####Collect Static Data
-:   The R1A needs to get a static alignment.
-After you start data recording, then let the R1A
+:   The LiDAR needs to get a static alignment.
+After you start data recording, then let the LiDAR
     sit completely still and allow a clear view of the sky and wait 15 seconds.
 Once the app interface says 'Waiting for high speed kinematic alignment' you can proceed to the next step.

 ####Kinematic Alignment